Apple cider vinegar is incredibly versatile and these 25 uses for it will change your life.

 Try it in your favorite marinades or mix it into condiments that are too thick.

 Still, need more ways to get vinegar into your diet?

 It can add a bit of brightness and flavor – and hey, don’t worry – your soup won’t end up tasting of vinegar.

 I think this one goes without saying, but it certainly needed to make the list.

 We at Mamavation almost never buy pre-made salad dressings.

-Whisk together some apple cider vinegar and olive oil and your favorite additions (garlic, mustard, citrus, honey, etc) for a delicious drizzle over your organic greens.
+Whisk together some ACV and olive oil and your favorite additions (garlic, mustard, citrus, honey, etc) for a delicious drizzle over your organic greens.

 It’s even great in recipes like this Fiesta Coleslaw.

 What do you use apple cider vinegar for, and what about apple cider vinegar were you most surprised to learn?